intel/nauta/docs/installation-and-configuration/User_Management/UM.md

 - An Administrator will need the `nauta-admin.config` file on their machine (the machine where nctl resides) and it needs to be set in the `kube.config' file.

-1. Set up `KUBECONFIG` variable to point to the full path of `nauta-admin.config` to where you copied the file in step 2.
-Follow the instructions below (_Creating a User_) to create users.
+3. Set up `KUBECONFIG` variable to point to the full path of `nauta-admin.config` to where you copied the file in step 2.

+4. Follow the instructions below (_Creating a User Account_) to create users.

    `export KUBECONFIG=<PATH>/nauta-admin.config`

 ## Creating a User Account